eerimoq/simba/doc/library-reference/oam/upgrade.rst

 TFTP file transfer
 ^^^^^^^^^^^^^^^^^^

-Only write, aka "put", in binary mode is supported.
+Only upload, aka "put", in binary mode is supported.

 Application
 -----------